 Thank you to everyone who joined us at our event, New Years Resolutions For Your Content Marketing Strategy, held at our office at WeWork Spitalfields on the 11th January!

-For those of you who missed it, or want to have a look at some of the useful resources we shared in our presentations, we've collated all the slide decks and transcripts below!
+For those of you who missed it, or want to have a look at some of the useful digital marketing resources we shared in our presentations, we've collated all the slide decks and transcripts below!

 Thought of any other questions you didn't get a chance to ask us on the night?
 We're always happy to help, so feel free to get in touch!